 “My dad is very nice.
 My dad is nice because he does movie night with me.
 He also helps me with my piano homework.
 My dad also reads me bed time stories every night.
 He also lets me play in his office at my house.”

-You simply cannot put a price on the return on investment I’ve received from the lifestyle changes I’ve implemented that I now teach in my Optimize Yourself program.
+You simply cannot put a price on the return on investment I’ve received from the lifestyle changes I’ve implemented that I now teach in my Move Yourself program.

 Whatever value you currently place on your health, I guarantee it’s not enough.

 Whatever value you currently place on being present for your family, double it.

 Your time and energy are worth more than you know, but the only way to get where you want to be is to step outside your comfort zone and discover your true potential.

 “If you want something in your life you’ve never had, you’ll have to do something you’ve never done.”

 If you’re interested in escaping the vicious cycle of hitting the gym the 1st three weeks in January but then never visiting again until the following January, I’d love to help you learn how to take a much more systematic approach to both time and energy management so you can make small lifestyle changes that will add up to giant results for years to come.